-A. Height - Solar energy systems must meet the following height requirements:

-- Building- or roof- mounted solar energy systems shall not exceed the maximum allowed height in any zoning district.
+- A. Height Solar energy systems must meet the following height requirements: - Building- or roof- mounted solar energy systems shall not exceed the maximum allowed height in any zoning district.
 For purposes for height measurement, solar energy systems other than building-integrated systems shall be given an equivalent exception to height standards as building-mounted mechanical devices or equipment. - 2.
 Ground- or pole-mounted solar energy systems shall not exceed 15 feet in height when oriented at maximum tilt. - 3.
-Solar carports in non-residential districts shall not exceed 20 feet in height. - B. Set-back Solar energy systems must meet the accessory structure setback for the zoning district and primary land use associated with the lot on which the system is located, except as allowed below. - Roof- or Building-mounted Solar Energy Systems The collector surface and mounting devices for roof-mounted solar energy systems shall not extend beyond the exterior perimeter of the building on which the system is mounted or built, unless the collector and mounting system has been explicitly engineered to safely extend beyond the edge, and setback standards are not violated.
-Exterior piping for solar hot water systems shall be allowed to
+Solar carports in non-residential districts shall not exceed 20 feet in height. - B. Setback Solar energy systems must meet the accessory structure setback for the zoning district and principal land use associated with the lot on which the system is located, except as allowed below. - Roof- or Building-mounted Solar Energy Systems The collector surface and mounting devices for roof-mounted solar energy systems shall not extend beyond the exterior perimeter of the building on which the system is mounted or built, unless the collector and mounting system has been explicitly engineered to safely extend beyond the edge, and setback standards are not violated.
+Exterior piping for solar hot water systems shall be allowed to - extend beyond the perimeter of the building on a side-yard exposure.
+Solar collectors mounted on the sides of buildings and serving as awnings are considered to be building-integrated systems and are regulated as awnings. - 2.
+Ground-mounted Solar Energy Systems Ground-mounted solar energy systems may not extend into the side-yard or rear setback when oriented at minimum design tilt, except as otherwise allowed for building mechanical systems. - C. Visibility Solar energy systems in residential districts shall be designed to minimize visual impacts from the public right-of-way, as described in C.1-3, to the extent that doing so does not affect the cost or efficacy of the system.
+Visibility standards do not apply to systems in non-residential districts, except for historic building or district review as described in E. below.